jasonstolaruk/CurryMUD/README.md

 * Functionality enabling one-on-one communication between players and administrators. :speech_balloon:
 * Weight and encumbrance. :chart_with_downwards_trend:
 * Volume and container capacity. :school_satchel:
-* Vessels for containing liquids.
+* Vessels containing liquids.
 Vessels may be filled and emptied. :wine_glass:
 * Light and darkness. :sun_with_face:
 * Light sources (torches and oil lamps) that may be lit and extinguished.
 Lamps may be refueled. :lantern:
 * Players can interact with permanent room fixtures that are not listed in a room's inventory. :fountain: